Building Information Certificates

 The fees for Building Information Certificates are calculated according to the classification of the building under the Building Code of Australia (BCA) and the floor area of the building.

-Building Information Certificate fees are outlined in the 2019/2020 Fees and Charges.
+Building Information Certificate fees are outlined in Council's fees and charges.
+(PDF 1.7MB)

 Who can apply for a Building Information Certificate?